 All forms of CFW will mention whether or not they are permanent.
 A permanent CFW is when you turn off your PSP by holding the power switch or running out of battery, and you see the ‘Sony Computer Entertainment’ boot logo, the CFW remains installed.
 If the CFW is not permanent, when you restart it returns back to the original state.

 There is normally a wider choice if you are okay to go down the non-permanent route, but if you intend to use the features of CFW every time you use your PSP, you will need to reinstall the CFW every time you start your PSP, which will become quickly tedious.

-Owners of the PSP 1000, 2000 and go! versions will find that a majority of the CFW choices out there are permanent.
-Sony fixed up some of the exploits used to make the CFW permanent in the 3000, E3000 series and in special cases some of the 2000, so you may have a tougher job finding a permanent CFW for these.
+Owners of the PSP 1000 and old 2000 versions will find that a majority of the CFW choices out there are permanent.
+Sony fixed up some of the exploits used to make the CFW permanent in the remainder editions, but for these devices Infinity can be used to simulate permanent CFW.

 How to Install

 All devices (but Street) are capable of custom firmware, but not all of them are as straightforward as the PSP 1000.
 You can use our wizard or the Hackinformer site to specify your PSP and discover which process will work for yours.

 For more in depth step-by-step processes, we are writing up guides for each firmware with their pros and cons.

 From here on, this guide will focus on the editor choice PRO CFW.
 Your milage may vary, and the other recommendations are ME and Infinity

 Ensure you downloaded the correct version for your PSP.
 If you installed a 6.60 CFW on 6.61 OFW you could potentially brick your device.
 If you are unsure, feel free to ask.
 Carelessness causes (metaphorical) fire.